cloudmesh-community/sp20-516-252/classnotes.md

 $ cloudmesh-installer new ~/ENV3 pi
 $ cms help
 $ cms pi
+$ cloudmesh-installer new ~/ENV3 openstack # This one actually reinstall virtual environment
 ```
 ## Copy ssh key to a node
 ```